ValheKouneli/DevOps2024/README.md

 When visiting localhost:8198 on a browser, login info is asked.
 You can find login info from login.txt.
 When login info is entered correctly, two buttons and a textarea is displayed.
 When REQUEST is pressed, a request is sent to one of the node servers.
-It send a request to the Go server, and when it gets it, it returns it, and the reponse is displayed in the textarea.
+It sends a request to the Go server, which replies with info about it, and the node server combines that info with info about itself and returns the combined info.
+The response is displayed in the textarea.

+Each node server waits 2 seconds before it responds to the next request.
+This is simulated by conditional waiting at the start of the request handler.

 When STOP is pressed, all containers are stopped.